How to watch Warriors vs. Nuggets

-The Golden State Warriors will play their fifth and final preseason game of the season against the Denver Nuggets on Friday night.
-The game will be played at 7pm PT in San Francisco and can be watched on ESPN 2 and NBC Sports Bay Area.
+The Golden State Warriors are set to play their second game of the season as they take on the Denver Nuggets on Friday night.
+The game will be played at 7pm PT in San Francisco and can be watched on ESPN and NBC Sports Bay Area.

-Golden State has a record of 3-1 during the preseason – with their latest game resulting in 131-98 win against the Portland Trail Blazers.
-Denver brought their preseason record to 2-2 after beating the Los Angeles Clippers on Wednesday night by a score of 126-115.
+The Warriors enter this game with a record of 1-0 after beating the Los Angeles Lakers during Tuesday’s home opener by score of 123-109.
+Meanwhile, the Nuggets lost their first game of the season on Wednesday night as the Utah Jazz completed the upset, 123-102.

-The Warriors opted to sit their starters during their previous preseason game in which the young core thrived — dominating a Trail Blazers team that played most of their starters.
+Golden State and Denver played each other four times last regular season.
+The Warriors lost three of those four games but won the most recent regular season matchup on Mar.
+10, 2022 by a score of 113-102.

 It should be a fun game.
 Enjoy the basketball Dub Nation.
 GO WARRIORS!!!